 Philips Lifeline offers several add-on devices to its medical alert users, one of which is an automated medication dispensing device.
 The device can be programmed as an alarm to remind seniors to take their medication, as well as to release the proper dose of a user’s medications.
 The device holds up to 60 cups of medicine and can be programmed to release six doses of medication per day, which is a much higher capacity than other medication dispensing systems on the market.
 Those with complex medication regimens may find that the Philips Lifeline’s medication dispenser meets their needs better than other devices on the market.

 Who Philips Lifeline Is Best For

-Seniors Living in Larger Homes
+Seniors Who Live in Larger Homes

 One concern seniors who live in larger homes may have is that their voice will not reach the in-home base station needed to communicate with the monitoring center.
 Philips Lifeline offers a voice extension device designed to increase the range of its in-home systems.
 The voice extension box increases the range of in-home systems by about 1,500 feet, bringing the range to approximately 2,000 feet.
 This device can make it possible for seniors who live in large homes to get emergency protection with an in-home device, as most devices do not have a range that exceeds 1,000-1,300 feet.